wp-cli/handbook/commands/theme/get.md

 # wp theme get

-Get details about a theme.
+Gets details about a theme.

 ### OPTIONS